Papy Djilobodji: Chelsea

 On 1 September 2015, Djilobodji signed for Premier League champions Chelsea on a four-year contract, for a fee reported to be in the region of £2.7 million to £4 million.
 The following day, he was not included in their 25-man squad for the UEFA Champions League.
 He made his only Blues appearance in the third round of the League Cup away to Walsall, replacing Radamel Falcao in added time at the end of a 4–1 victory.

 On 21 January 2016, Djilobodji signed for Werder Bremen until the end of the 2015–16 season.
 Three days later, he made his debut in the Bundesliga in a 3–1 win away to Schalke and was praised for his performance.
-On 13 February, Djilobodji scored his first Werder Bremen goal in a 1–1 draw against TSG 1899 Hoffenheim, netting a 13th-minute equalizer.
+On 13 February, Djilobodji scored his first Werder Bremen goal in a 1–1 draw against TSG Hoffenheim, netting a 13th-minute equalizer.

-In March, he received a retrospective two-match ban for making a throat-slitting gesture at 1.
-FSV Mainz 05's Pablo de Blasis.
+In March, he received a retrospective two-match ban for making a throat-slitting gesture at Mainz 05's Pablo de Blasis.
 In the final game of the season, Djilobodji scored a late winner against Eintracht Frankfurt, saving his team from relegation and confining the opponents to the relegation play-off.